 2013 Recipient: Cybil Montague Howard, Taconic Hills CSD

 2011 Recipient: Lynn Chase, Otsego/Northern Catskills BOCES

 Education Summit Scholarship Fund

-In 2015, ASBO New York created the Education Summit Scholarship Fund to give new School Business Officials (or active/institutional/SBO staff members who have not attended the conference in the past three years or if their school district budget was defeated the previous year) the opportunity to attend the conference.
+In 2015, ASBO created the Education Summit Scholarship Fund to give new School Business Officials (or active/institutional/SBO staff members who have not attended the conference in the past three years, if their school district budget was defeated the previous year, or if the district has a negative tax cap this year) the opportunity to attend the conference.
 The scholarship will cover the cost of registration and hotel.